-Financial services licensing regime: Overview
+Financial services licensing regime

 The Corporations Act requires that a company that carries on a business that provides financial services in Australia must, unless an exemption applies, obtain an Australian financial services licence (AFS Licence).
-Each AFS Licence contains specific authorisation conditions that set out the financial services that the AFS Licensee is authorised to provide, the classes of financial products for which they may be provided, and the type of clients (wholesale client and/or retail clients) to whom they may be provided.
+Each AFS Licence contains specific authorisation conditions that set out the financial services that the AFS Licensee is authorised to provide, the classes of financial products for which they may be provided, and the type of clients (wholesale clients and/or retail clients) to whom they may be provided.

 An AFS Licensee must make certain disclosures to clients when providing financial services.
-The level of disclosure required depends upon:

-- the type of financial service provided; and - whether the client is classified as a "wholesale client" or "retail client".
+The level of disclosure required depends upon the type of financial service provided and whether the client is classified as a "wholesale client" or "retail client".

-Generally speaking, if foreign companies want to provide financial services in Australia, they will require an AFS Licence, unless they have the benefit of an exemption (see "Obtaining an AFS Licence" in this chapter, below.
+Generally speaking, from 1 April 2020, if foreign companies want to provide financial services in Australia, they will require a Foreign AFS Licence or a full AFS Licence, unless they have the benefit of an exemption (see "Foreign AFS Licensing regime" below).